Welcome New Students!

 All users of Penn Canvas have the ability to indicate personal pronouns in their Canvas profiles.
 Pronouns in Canvas display in several locations such as Discussions, People, User Profiles, Inbox, Speedgrader, and more.
 For more information, see the link below.

-Academic & Career Resources
+Academic and Career Resources

 The Weingarten Learning Resources Center